matiasdg/boxLoader-Jquery-Plugin/README.md

 windowarea
 ```

-It's the window area where the element will appear when you are scrolling.
+The window area where the element will appear when you are scrolling.

 Example:
-If you set ```windowarea:100%``` the element will be appear at the bottom of the window.
+If you set ```windowarea:100%``` the element will appear at the bottom of the window.

 Values:
 0% to 100%.
 50% default.